My-Finance-Report/yearly_report/README.md

 # Disclaimer

 this is mainly a project through which I will learn more about haskell, but I expect the code to be bad.

+# Scratch

+- make a module to parse the PDFs into CSV data with Open AI API
+- next add per month grouping and add summaries per month
+ - will require some updates to the data model